superingram/Bee-image-classification/README.md

 # Bee-image-classification
-common transformations of bee images built into a pipeline, building classifiers and using deep learning for computer vision
+Being able to identify bee images allows researchers to collect more accurate data in the field.
+The Python image library Pillow will be used to load and manipulate bee image data.
+Common transformations of bee images will be built into a pipeline, classifiers will be built and deep learning for computer vision will be utilized to determine if images are a honey bee or bumble bee.